 Our panel of injury solicitors offer a No Win No Fee service for any claim they take on.
 This can be a good option for people who want legal representation but are worried about the costs that are usually associated with it.

 At the start of the claim, the viability of your case will be reviewed.
 If the solicitor believes you have a reasonable chance of winning, they’ll give you a contract.
 This is called a Conditional Fee Agreement (CFA).

 The CFA will set out the terms that your solicitor needs to meet in order to receive payment.
-It will state that you won’t be asked to pay your solicitor anything before your claim starts or while it’s ongoing.
+It will state that you won’t be asked to pay your solicitor for their services upfront.
 You also won’t be asked to pay anything in the event that your claim is unsuccessful.